-For full details of the schedule please see our 2013 tutorial page.
+For more details about the program please see the tutorial page

 The 1000 Genomes Project is an international collaboration to produce an extensive public catalog of human genetic variation, including SNPs and structural variants, and their haplotype contexts.
 This resource will support genome-wide association studies and other medical research studies.